blitzappco/blitz/livrabile/README.md

 - Flutter SDK
 - Android Studio (for Android) or Xcode (for iOS)
 - A code editor (Visual Studio Code is recommended)
-- A Google Maps API key, which can be obtained from [here](https://developers.google.com/maps).
+- A Google Maps API key which can be obtained from [here](https://developers.google.com/maps).

 ### Step 1: Install Flutter